Common project management processes exist in all projects and they differ only slightly, if at all.

 These three basic items form the project's boundary lines in the shape of a triangle.
 Any alteration requires prior approval.
 The detailed planning is about the following:

 It is easier for you to manage the requirements and scope of the project after breaking them down into smaller packages and preparation of clear definitions for each package.
-Such definitions among others include things like specifications, quality features and so on.
+Such definitions among others include specifications, quality features and so on.
 Further, these packages are broken down into individual tasks and activities, resulting into the so called Work Breakdown Structure (WBS).
+A WBS template is included in my comprehensive Project Management Template Set.

 The result of this planning is a schedule.
 In the schedule you record all packages, tasks, activities in the right order and with their respective inter-dependencies.
 Estimate the duration as well as their time-dependencies for all activities.
 Thus you will get tentative start and completion dates for each activity.
 Ensure not to overlook that certain necessary waiting times between some activities must be implemented and explained.
 If possible implement and display necessary waiting times between activities as separate "waiting" activities.
 This ensures that you will not accidentally delete them during later revisions.
 Compile all activities with all their details in the project schedule.